 Why Love being at Home is Important

-Fine dining has also not been part of our culture – until now.
-Still, the Scandi nations feature regularly at the top of the Happiest People in the World lists.
-That’s hygge, being able to find and create joy out of the small things, starting with home.
+Fine dining has only become specially popular in the last decade or so with world class chefs and restaurants popping up mainly in Copenhagen.
+Our tradition is still home entertaining, yet still the Scandi nations have featured regularly at the top of the Happiest People in the World lists.
+That’s what Hygge is: being able to find and create joy out of the small things, starting at home.

 What does it mean to Love your Home?

-Once You are happy in your home, others will see it and enjoy being there too.
-Soon you’ll disover you are spending more time at home – and you’ll really enjoy me-time.
-To read more about Hygge – check our blog here: What is Hygge?
+Once You are happy in your own home, others will see your joy and enjoy being there too.
+Soon you’ll discover you are spending more me-time at home.
+To find out more about Hygge – check our blog post here: What is Hygge?
 How to live like a Scandinavian anywhere.